Warfarin and Danshen: Can You Take Them Together?

 Why is this important?

 This is one of the highest-confidence, highest-severity herb-warfarin interactions in the medical literature.
-Three features set it apart from milder interactions like ginger or feverfew.
+A few features set it apart from milder interactions.

-First, the mechanism is multi-layered.
-Danshen pushes warfarin levels up (pharmacokinetic effect) and also adds independent antiplatelet and antithrombotic action (pharmacodynamic effect).
-When both arms of an interaction operate together, the magnitude is usually larger and the time course can be faster.
+The mechanism is multi-layered.
+Danshen pushes warfarin levels up and also adds its own antiplatelet and antithrombotic action.
+When both arms of an interaction work together, the magnitude is usually larger and the effect can appear faster.

 What should you do?

-Bleeding warning signs that require urgent assessment include chest pain or sudden shortness of breath (which can signal a haemothorax), severe headache, new weakness or vision change, vomiting blood or coffee-ground material, black tarry stools, pink or red urine, a nosebleed lasting more than 10 minutes, and large unexplained bruises.
+Every day, while any change settles: Watch for warning signs of bleeding and treat them as urgent: chest pain or sudden shortness of breath (which can signal bleeding into the chest), severe headache, new weakness or vision change, vomiting blood or coffee-ground material, black tarry stools, pink or red urine, a nosebleed that will not stop, or large unexplained bruises.
 Any of these warrant immediate medical attention.

 Which specific products are affected?